GrahamCampbell/Laravel-Flysystem/README.md

 ## Usage

-**Managers\FlysystemManager**
+**FlysystemManager**

 This is the class of most interest.
 It is bound to the ioc container as `'flysystem'` and can be accessed using the `Facades\Flysystem` facade.
 This class implements the ManagerInterface by extending AbstractManager.
 The interface and abstract class are both part of my [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package so you may want to go and checkout the docs for how to use the manager class over at [that repo](https://github.com/GrahamCampbell/Laravel-Manager#usage).
 Note that the connection class returned will always be an instance of a class that implements `\League\Flysystem\FilesystemInterface` which will be `\League\Flysystem\Filesystem` by default.

 **Facades\Flysystem**

-This facade will dynamically pass static method calls to the `'flysystem'` object in the ioc container which by default is the `Managers\FlysystemManager` class.
+This facade will dynamically pass static method calls to the `'flysystem'` object in the ioc container which by default is the `FlysystemManager` class.

 **FlysystemServiceProvider**